thiagofa/pyrise/README.md

     ... )
     >>> inky.save()

-Then you can edit them like this:
+Then you can edit them like this

     >>> inky.title = 'Chief Sea Squid'
     >>> inky.save()